appirio-tech/topcoder-app/README.md

 ### Style Guide and Naming Conventions

-  - Our travis build runs `npm run lint` and `npm test`, so make sure your code adheres to the code style enforced by our linters
+  - Our circleci build runs `npm run lint` and `npm test`, so make sure your code adheres to the code style enforced by our linters
   - Please use ES2015 syntax whenever possible
   - Use the Angular style guide mentioned below